-Narrator 2: Over time the crack split just a fraction wider.
-Still, since new owners lived in the big white house, they didn't know the little crack was getting bigger.
-After all, it was VERY small and barely seen.
+Narrator 2: Over time the crack split just a fraction wider; however, since new owners lived in the big white house, they didn't know the little crack was getting bigger.
+After all, it was VERY small and hardly noticeable.

-Narrator 1: And besides, some VERY famous people were still visiting often showering the owners with flattery...
+Narrator 1: And besides, some VERY famous people were still visiting regularly showering the owners with flattery...

-Famous People: Your house is so great!
+Famous People: Your house is decorated beautifully!
 You must have us over again.

-Narrator 2: The owners loved the timely flattery.
-Perhaps they believed the famous people were more important than a little crack in the ceiling?
+Narrator 2: The owners loved the timely flattery because OBVIOUSLY the famous people were more important than a little crack in the ceiling.